 Human Health Risk Assessment

-Human health risk assessment includes 4 basic steps, and is generally conducted following various EPA guidance documents.
+Human health risk assessment includes 4 basic steps:

 - Planning - Planning and Scoping process

 EPA begins the process of a human health risk assessment with planning and research.

 - Step 1 - Hazard Identification

 Examines whether a stressor has the potential to cause harm to humans and/or ecological systems, and if so, under what circumstances.